AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Reverify the user is who they say who they are.
 	- Confirm with the user that they want to do big operations.
 	- Ensure that the referrer header from the request is from the site, and not from another site or email address.
-- Defend against SSRF, where an
+- Defend against SSRF, where an attacker modifies / adds URL parameters sent to a server to try to do things they shouldn't be able to.
+	- Don't use URL parameters where possible.
+	- Validate inputs using approved / accelpted lists.
+	- Create an approved list of domains that are permitted for each call.
+Reject anything else.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?